 Michelle has many free studies to work through on her blog.
 Her studies are designed to help teach you how to study the Bible yourself.
 She describes them as “training wheels.”
 Her studies work great for individuals or groups.

 Fundamentals of the Faith is an excellent study resource from Grace to You that takes you through thirteen lessons of basic biblical truths.
 There is a study guide you go through, and then you can listen to a message for each lesson online for free through Grace to You.
 This is a great series to go through as a family.

-I know we can all spare at least fifteen minutes several days a week to be more deeply in the Word.
-Make it a priority and set aside times to study on your weekly calendar.
-Gather your supplies needed and put them in your favorite place to sit and study.
-Maybe it’s early in the morning, in the afternoon when babies are napping or after everyone is in bed.
-Maybe you take a quiet time in the afternoon with your littles and do the study along with them (Doorposts offers options to do their studies with your children).
-Listening to a message online is a great way to help teach them to sit quietly in church and listen too.
-You benefit and they benefit.
+I know we can all spare at least fifteen minutes several days a week to delve deeper into the Word.
+Make it a priority and set aside time to study on your weekly calendar.
+Gather your needed supplies and place them in your favorite spot for studying.
+Maybe it’s early in the morning, in the afternoon when babies are napping, or after everyone is in bed.
+Perhaps you take a quiet time in the afternoon with your little ones and study along with them.
+Listening to a message online is an excellent way to teach them to sit quietly in church and listen.
+You benefit, and they benefit.